CIA: history and current situation. Central Intelligence Agency (CIA) overview

 management.

-The structure of the Intelligence Directorate also includes three centers created at different times under the director of the CIA and performing the tasks of coordinating efforts in the relevant field not only of the CIA, but of the entire US Intelligence Community:
+The structure of the Intelligence Directorate also includes three centers, created at different times under the director of the CIA and performing the tasks of coordinating efforts in the relevant area not only of the CIA, but also of the entire US Intelligence Community:

-Center for International Crime and Drugs.
-In April 1989, the Counternarcotics Center (CNC) was established under the director of the CIA.
-In 1994, the functions of this center were expanded and it also became involved in international organized crime, having received a new name, but retaining the old abbreviation (Crime and Narcotics Center, CNC).
-The center is staffed by representatives of all three directorates of the CIA, in addition, representatives of most of the structures of the Intelligence Community involved in the fight against crime and drugs are directly involved in its work.
+Center on International Crime and Drugs.
+In April 1989, the Counternarcotics Center (CNC) was created under the director of the CIA.
+In 1994, the functions of this center were expanded and it also began to deal with international organized crime, receiving a new name, but maintaining the same abbreviation (Crime and Narcotics Center, CNC).
+The center is staffed by representatives of all three CIA directorates, in addition, representatives of most of the Intelligence Community structures involved in the fight against crime and narcotics directly participate in its work.

 Center for the Environment (established in 1997).
-Coordinates all activities of the Intelligence Community related to environmental issues.
+Coordinates all Intelligence Community activities related to environmental issues.
 Naturally, the political, economic and scientific aspects of these problems are analyzed insofar as they affect American interests.

 As part of its activities, the center:

-supports efforts to international arena other US government agencies in the field of environmental protection;
+supports efforts on international arena other US government agencies in the field of environmental protection;

 provides environmental data to private US agencies.

-Center for Non-Proliferation of Weapons of Mass Destruction (established in September 1991).
-He is engaged in the analysis of the technical aspects of weapons and space systems of other countries, the analysis of information on nuclear, chemical and biological weapons, nuclear energy, tactical and general purpose, air defense systems, policy in the field of scientific and technological progress.
+Center for the Non-Proliferation of Weapons of Mass Destruction (established in September 1991).
+Engaged in the analysis of technical aspects of weapons and space systems of other countries, analysis of information on nuclear, chemical and biological weapons, nuclear energy, tactical and weapons systems general purpose, air defense systems, policy in the field of scientific and technological progress.
 Coordinates the activities of the entire Intelligence Community on these issues.

-At one time, the Intelligence Directorate also included a department for analyzing information about foreign leaders, whose task was to provide the US leadership, as necessary, with characteristics of foreign political leaders and organizations.
-However, the new structure of the Intelligence Directorate, posted on the official CIA website on the Internet, does not include this department.
-Whether this means that this unit fell victim to the 1997 reorganization, or whether there are limits to CIA openness remains an open question.
+At one time, the Intelligence Directorate also included a department for analyzing information about foreign leaders, whose task was to provide the US leadership with characteristics of foreign political leaders and organizations as needed.
+However, this department is not included in the new structure of the Intelligence Directorate posted on the official CIA website on the Internet.
+Whether this means that the unit fell victim to the 1997 reorganization, or whether there are certain limits to transparency within the CIA, remains an open question.

-The Scientific and Technical Directorate conducts research and development in the field of technical means of collecting information, maintains equipment designated purpose and exchanges information with the largest scientific centers in the United States.
+The Scientific and Technical Directorate conducts research and development in the field of technical means of collecting information, maintains equipment intended purpose and exchanges information with the largest research centers in the United States.

 The structure of the directorate includes:

 Department of research and development of technical systems.
-Engaged in fundamental and applied scientific and technical research and development in the most various fields- communications, sensors, semiconductors, artificial intelligence, computer simulation, etc.
+Engaged in fundamental and applied scientific and technical research and development in the most various areas- communications, sensors, semiconductors, artificial intelligence, computer modeling, etc.

 Interception department.
-Develops, operates and maintains the latest equipment necessary to perform with maximum efficiency the tasks of collecting and analyzing information.
+Develops, operates and maintains the latest equipment necessary to perform information collection and analysis tasks with maximum efficiency.

-Department of technical support.
-Carries out research, development and production of various operational equipment - means of cryptography, eavesdropping, covert photography, coding and decryption.
+Technical support department.
+Carries out research, development and production of various operational equipment - means of secret writing, eavesdropping, covert photography, coding and decryption.

-Information support service for foreign broadcasting.
-Manages a network of radio stations that listen to and record radio and television broadcasts.
+Information support service for foreign radio broadcasting.
+Manages a network of radio posts that listen and record radio and television broadcasts.

-The Operations Directorate (called the Planning Directorate until 1972) is the most closed of the CIA directorates.
-At one time, it was so secret that a photograph of its leader could not even be printed.
-And today, on the official website of the CIA on the Internet, there are biographies of the director of the CIA and his deputies, but there is no biography of the deputy director of operations of the CIA, only his last name is indicated - James L. Pavitt.
+The Directorate of Operations (called the Directorate of Planning until 1972) is the most secretive of the CIA directorates.
+At one time it was so secret that the photograph of its leader could not even be printed.
+And today, on the official website of the CIA on the Internet, there are biographies of the CIA director and his deputies, but there is no biography of the CIA Deputy Director for Operations, only his last name is indicated - James L. Pavitt.
 However, this precaution is purely symbolic, as evidenced by the biography of Pavitt given in this book, obtained from open American sources.

-The Operations Directorate solves tasks related to the search and collection of information by undercover intelligence, organizes and carries out covert operations, counterintelligence support of undercover and operational activities, and fights against terrorism and drug trafficking.
-Thus, the Operations Directorate is the "mining" and the Intelligence Directorate is the "processing" body of the CIA.
-Although under US law the CIA is not allowed to operate in the United States, these rules provide for an exception in cases where the information comes on a voluntary basis from citizens or organizations from the United States.
+The Operations Directorate solves problems related to the search and collection of information by human intelligence forces, organizes and carries out covert operations, counterintelligence support for intelligence and operational activities, and fights terrorism and drug trafficking.
+Thus, the Directorate of Operations is the "extractive" and the Directorate of Intelligence the "processing" agency of the CIA.
+Although under American law the CIA is not allowed to operate in the United States, these rules provide an exception for cases where information comes voluntarily from US citizens or organizations.

-According to unofficial data, about 8,000 people work in the Operations Directorate.
+According to unofficial data, the Operations Directorate employs about 8 thousand people.
 Its structure includes:

-Department of Foreign Intelligence.
-Supervises the operational activities of regional departments, evaluates the reliability of information sources and develops practical recommendations for operational units.
-Includes departments responsible for geographic regions.
-Before the collapse of the Soviet Union, there were six such departments:
+Foreign Intelligence Department.
+Monitors the operational activities of regional departments, assesses the reliability of information sources and develops practical recommendations for operational units.
+Includes offices responsible for geographic regions.
+Before the collapse of the Soviet Union there were six such branches:

 USSR and Eastern Europe,